silktide/brightlocal-api/README.md

 ## Create a client

-### Using dependency injection
-*If you're not sure what this is, skip to creating a client using the client factory.*

 ### Using the client factory

 This library comes with a convenient factory for those not using DI.
 Just use the following to create an API client: